Asha's Mums: Controversy

 A notable controversy occurred in 1997, a legal case referred to as Chamberlain vs. Surrey School District.
 It all began when a school teacher by the name of James Chamberlain, who identifies as gay and who taught in the Surrey School District, attempted to have three books approved by the school board.
 The list consisted of Asha's Mums; One Dad, Two Dads, Brown Dad, Blue Dads by Johnny Valentine; and Belinda's Bouquet by Lesléa Newman.
 These children's books all included the topic of same-sex parents, depicting them in a positive way.
 The school board decided on April 24, 1997, with a vote of 4-2, that the books would not be approved.
 More specifically, Asha's Mums was denied by the board by a vote of 5-2.

-The school board explained that the books were banned due to religious reasons, avoiding any conflict with families.
+The school board explained that the books were rejected for curriculum use due to religious reasons, avoiding any conflict with families.
 The decision made by the board was backed by a Protestant and Catholic group that held very conservative beliefs.
 The more progressive organizations did not support the ruling.

-In December of 1998, the case was taken to the British Columbia Supreme Court where the book ban was overturned as Chamberlain argued that the school board used religion in an ill-suited fashion and that it disregarded the B.C.
+In December 1998, the case was taken to the British Columbia Supreme Court where the book ban was overturned as Chamberlain argued that the school board used religion in an ill-suited fashion and that it disregarded the B.C.
 School Act.
 This decision was urged by Justice Saunders.

 The British Columbia Court of Appeal ruling in September 2000 overturned Saunders' ruling that the ban had been religiously motivated, but substituted its own narrower finding that the books could not be banned from use because they met the school board's criteria for inclusion in school libraries, thus leaving both sides of the case technically able to claim victory.
 On the day following the decision, the Vancouver Sun republished the entire text of the book in its print edition.

 Because of the ambiguity of the decision, the case was taken up by the Supreme Court of Canada.
 In Chamberlain v Surrey School District No 36 [2002], the Supreme Court of Canada found that the ban was unreasonable, contradicting the secular and non-sectarian principles of the BC School Act.
 Under this ruling, a ban on books about same-sex parents could not be legally justified.

 Within months of the Supreme Court decision, the Surrey school board again banned the three books, this time citing reasons including "poor grammar and spelling" in Asha's Mums, the inclusion of the "age-inappropriate" subject of dieting in Belinda's Bouquet and purported mockery of "different skin colours" in One Dad, Two Dads.
 At the same time, however, the board approved two other books, ABC: A Family Alphabet Book and Who's In a Family, which also included depictions of same-sex parents.